hussein-esmail7/templates/README.md

 # send_mail.py
 This program is a template if someone wants to send an email through a program.
 You would hust have to replace the input variables.

+# selenium_template.py
+This program is a template for interacting with websites using selenium.
+This also has the capability of running the programs in the background so you don't have to see the webpages as it runs.